mlalgorithm/aknn/README.md

 optional arguments:
 -h, --help 　 show this help message and exit
 --data D  　  data to be screened (required)
---model M 　  filename of the LBS model trained. the default is lbsmodel.npz(optional)
+--model M 　  filename of the model trained. the default is lbsmodel.npz(optional)
 --result R 　 filename to keep the result of screening. the default is Result.txt (optional)